Is it enough to optimize CNN architectures on ImageNet?: Additional Material

 We have observed that architectures with increasing parameter values across successive stages have tend to perform better on ImageNet.
 We thus study the impact of restricting the architectures to having strictly increasing parameter values across the stages on the other datasets.
 We create four subsets of our architecture population by filtering it for ascending bottleneck ratio, block depth, group width and block width each individually.

-Figure \ref{fig:treatments} shows the $eCDF$ of the whole pouplation as well as the $eCDFs$ of the restricted sub-populations for every dataset.
+Figure \ref{fig:treatments} shows the empirical cumulative density functions $eCDF$ of the whole pouplation as well as the $eCDFs$ of the restricted sub-populations for every dataset.
 For most datasets the restrictions lead to a population with a better error distribution.
 The effect is most impactful for the models with ascending block width on ImageNet and Insects.
-Again, Powerline, Natural and to some extent Cifar10 are the odd ones where most restrictions lead to a worse overall performance.
+Again, Powerline, Natural and to some extent Cifar10 are the odd ones where most restrictions lead to a worse overall performance, \emph{which is further evidence that architecture design is dataset dependent.}